Rich fig jam pairs with salty bacon, spicy mustard, and tart blackberries for this sweet twist on a classic dish- Blackberry Fig Deviled Eggs.

 Sweet Deviled Egg Ingredients

-Hard-boiled Eggs: Are brown eggs healthier than white eggs?
-All eggs, no matter the color of their shell, contain the same nutrients.
+Hard-boiled Eggs: All eggs, no matter the color of their shell, contain the same nutrients.
 An eggshell’s color is determined by the breed of the hen that laid it.
 Usually, white hens lay white eggs, and brown hens lay brown eggs.

 Mayonnaise: Choose mayonnaise or Miracle Whip if you prefer.
 Greek yogurt may also be substituted.

-Dijon Mustard: Make sure that you use a dijon with a flavor profile that you like.
+Dijon Mustard: Make sure you use a Dijon with a flavor profile you like.
 Dijon mustard flavors vary in intensity.
 Spicy or stone-ground mustard is not recommended for this recipe.

-Blackberry Jam: In our recipe testing, we liked that burst of fresh blackberries.
+Blackberry Jam: We liked that burst of fresh blackberries in our recipe testing.
 Placing just a small drop of blackberry jam on the bottom of the egg white before filling ensures that every bite gets that juicy berry flavor.
 Be careful not to overdo it here; if left too long, the jam can seep upwards and weep from beneath the filling.

 Bacon: Optional.
 Prosciutto is an excellent substitute for bacon in this recipe as well.

 Salt and Pepper: Don’t forget to taste as you go!
-Also, a fresh sprinkle of coarse salt just before serving really brings out all of the flavors.
+Also, a fresh sprinkle of coarse salt just before serving brings out all the flavors.

-Parsley: We suggest fresh parsley for an optional garnish, but you can use dried parsley as well.
+Parsley: We suggest fresh parsley for an optional garnish, but you can also use dried parsley.
+Add fresh chives, dill, or sliced green onion if desired.

 sweet deviled eggs with bacon, figs, and blackberries

-Peel hard-boiled eggs as soon as they’ve finished cooling, which allows the egg to contract in its shell after cooking slightly.
+Peel hard-boiled eggs as soon as they’ve finished cooling, which allows the egg to contract slightly in its shell after cooking.
 Try these tips for Easy-Peel Hard-Boiled Eggs every time!

-If you are looking for a creative no-mess way to color Easter eggs, be sure to read and find out How to Make Cool Whip Easter Eggs.
+If you are looking for a creative, no-mess way to color Easter eggs, be sure to read How to Make Cool Whip Easter Eggs.

 deviled eggs with blackberries and bacon on a blue plate